Los Bañales: The dam

-The oral tradition attributes the origin of the water that arrived at Los Bañales, based exclusively on the collective memory, to the Fountain of the Devil of Malpica de Arba, but until now this data has not been confirmed and the measurements of height made in the most of 9 km. -in a straight line- of travel between this place and the Roman city make it hardly viable, which suggests that the source of supply -caput aquae- lies elsewhere.
+The oral tradition attributes the origin of the water that arrived at Los Bañales, based exclusively on the collective memory, to the Fountain of the Devil of Malpica de Arba, but until now this data has not been confirmed, and the measurements of height made in most of 9 km. -in a straight line- of travel between this place and the Roman city makes it hardly viable, which suggests that the source of supply -caput aquae- lies elsewhere.

 For this reason, and taking into account some notes of previous archaeological campaigns that cited a possible dam in the place called Cubalmena, recent work has shown its existence, which would little more than 2 km. from the center of the current site, although it is already in the municipality of Biota.

 The structure discovered is most likely a Roman dam, although it currently serves as a separation wall between two plots of culture at different heights.
 But excavation along the entirety of what would be its front downstream reveals a wall 53m in length.
-It is in the form of an arch and was made with blocks placed in staggered courses and supported on its two ends on two rocky outcrops where it would prop up to resist the thrust of the body of water.
-Work has been carried out on the upper part of the dike that confirms that it was built on a bed of clays that, in addition to support, served to waterproof it.
+It is in the form of an arch and was made with blocks placed in staggered courses and supported on its two ends on two rocky outcrops, where it would prop up to resist the thrust of the body of water.
+Work has been carried out on the upper part of the dike that confirms that it was built on a bed of clay that, in addition to supporting, served to waterproof it.

 Taking into account the size of the dike, an approximate height of 3m. and the extension of the water canvas according to the orography of the superior farm, it has been calculated that it could contain some 30,000 m3 of water.
-It would be the water coming from a spring that has now disappeared - but which still persists in the memory of the people and which makes the current land especially fertile - as well as the rain water that would be collected from the nearby hills by the small ravines that converge on that same plot.
+It would be the water coming from a spring that has now disappeared - but which still persists in the memory of the people and which makes the current land especially fertile, as well as the rainwater that would be collected from the nearby hills by the small ravines that converge on that same plot.

-From this dam and surrounding - or horadando- the hill of Puy Foradado, the water outlet would look for the valley in the direction of the city and would link with the elevated section of the aqueduct, although at the moment the starting point is not known nor the route that would link these two structures.
+From this dam and the surrounding - or horadando- the hill of Puy Foradado, the water outlet would look for the valley in the direction of the city and would link with the elevated section of the aqueduct, although at the moment the starting point is not known, nor the route that would link these two structures.

-Residential, craft and commercial areas
+Residential, craft, and commercial areas

-There are several areas in the city of Los Bañales, with structures that are identified as residential and / or commercial areas, both in Roman times and at other times in their history.
+There are several areas in the city of Los Bañales, with structures that are identified as residential and/or commercial areas, both in Roman times and at other times in their history.